Opposite-colored bishops endgame: Example

 Black resigned because the pawn will advance to c7 and Black cannot defend against rook attacks on the seventh rank and the h-file.

 Queen

-When each side has an additional queen, the possibility of exchanging them is a paramount concern.
+When each side has an additional queen, the stronger side has good winning chances thanks to such themes as checkmate that do not exist in many other endgames.
+However, the possibility of exchanging queens is a paramount concern.
 The stronger side should try to get two widely spaced passed pawns before exchanging queens.
 Defending squares of the color of the stronger side's bishop can be difficult if there are weaknesses or threats on both sides of the board.
 The stronger side must increase his advantage before exchanging queens and sometimes this is done with a direct attack on the king.
 These endgames occur in 0.8% of the games between high-rated players.

 History

 The earliest opposite-colored bishop endgame in the ChessBase database is an 1862 game between Louis Paulsen and Adolf Anderssen in their unofficial world championship match.
 It was a draw because of the wrong rook pawn.
 Play continued: